it-at-m/swim/dms-service/README.md

 # SWIM DMS-Service

-SWIM service for transferring files into DMS when notified from dispatch-service (Kafka)
+SWIM service for transferring files into DMS when notified by dispatch-service via Apache Kafka

 ## Architecture